cuernodegazpacho/legotrain/README.md

 directory _test_.

-The train control software uses color hue (H), saturation (S), and value (V, also known as intensity or brightness)) on the HSV coordinate space to uniquely identify colors.
-Using the CIE (Commission Internationale de l'Eclairage) standard normalized HSV diagram (See [here](docs/Colorimetry.md) results from colorimetry analysis), I found a few colors that present adequate separation from each other:
+The train control software uses color hue (H), saturation (S), and value (V, also known as intensity or brightness) on the HSV coordinate space to uniquely identify colors.
+Using the CIE (Commission Internationale de l'Eclairage) standard normalized HSV diagram (See [here](docs/Colorimetry.md) results from colorimetry analysis), I found a few tile colors that present adequate separation from each other:

+- Used in current configuration
   - Bright Red
   - Dark Green
   - Dark Azur
+  - Bright Yellow
+- Currently not used
   - Medium Azur
-- Bright Yellow
   - Vibrant Yellow (appears as bluish to some eyes)
   - Bright Redish Violet

 Colors that tend to partially overlap with each other, or sit close by, on the diagram, are unsuitable for reliable detection.
 We should also strive for colors with higher saturation S,